Skip to content

 You have no follow-up system for quotes

+82% of home service companies have no automated follow-up for unbooked estimates, according to ServiceTitan’s 2025 State of Home Services Report.
+The other 18% recover 20 to 35% of those contacts into booked jobs through a systematic sequence.
+The gap is execution, not strategy.
+The average contractor sends estimates to 58% of inbound inquiries but converts only 31%, leaving nearly half of all qualified leads unbooked because no one followed up a second time.
 79% of leads never convert without a systematic follow-up sequence.
 A homeowner who got your estimate but didn’t reply isn’t necessarily gone.
 They’re waiting.
 A 3 to 4 touch follow-up sequence, timed over 7 to 10 days, recovers 20 to 30% of quotes that didn’t close on first contact.
 Without automation, that recovery never happens.
 The same problem plays out with your existing customer base: most contractors are sitting on years of completed job records and doing nothing with them.
 A past customer who had their HVAC serviced 14 months ago is a re-booking waiting to happen.
 Automated seasonal reminders convert 15 to 25% of dormant past customers into repeat jobs at zero additional ad cost.
-And the damage isn’t only revenue: 37% of 1-star reviews cite a missed or unreturned call.
+The larger opportunity is maintenance agreements: customers who sign up generate 2.1 times more repair revenue annually than one-time service customers and carry a total customer lifetime value 340% higher.
+A contractor with 500 active maintenance agreements is not just capturing renewals: those customers are the ones calling first when something breaks, and they spend significantly more per visit.
+And the damage from ignoring follow-up isn’t only revenue: 37% of 1-star reviews cite a missed or unreturned call.
 Every unanswered lead is both a lost job and a potential negative review from a frustrated homeowner who felt ignored.
+The other missed opportunity: referrals.
+A satisfied customer who just had a job completed is your warmest possible referral source.
+An automated referral request sent the day after job completion converts 12 to 15% of satisfied customers into a direct referral, generating new booked leads from customers you already paid to acquire and at zero additional ad cost.
+Most contractors only ask for referrals when they remember to, which means most customers who would refer them never get asked.

 How It Works